Prakrithi14/SYSTEMTRON/README.md

-This contains all four projects of web development intershof Systemtron.
+This contains all four projects of web development intership Systemtron.